 These are just a few of MANY gait exercises that work on balance for standing and gait.

 Keep in mind safety is #1; make sure your child is supported as much as they need (but not too much!), and use of a pediatric gait belt is always a good idea.
 We hope you enjoyed these gait training activities.
 Happy balancing!

 Interested in gait training with a walker?
 Learn more about Trexo Plus Robotics, which is the first wearable robotic platform designed to help children with disabilities experience walking.

 Lindsey is the lead trainer and physical therapist at NAPA Center Boston.
 She is certified in NDT and CME and is also trained in kinesiotaping.
 Outside of her position at NAPA she practices yoga and is a certified yoga instructor.

 NAPA Center is a world-renowned pediatric therapy clinic, offering pediatric therapy for children of all ages in traditional or intensive settings.
-With six clinic locations and intensive therapy pop-up sessions worldwide, NAPA is committed to helping children lead their happiest, healthiest lives.
+With multiple clinic locations worldwide, NAPA is committed to helping children lead their happiest, healthiest lives.
 At NAPA, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 For this reason, no two therapeutic programs are alike.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.